 A player who plays out of turn in a multiplayer game will receive a score of zero.
-The affected player may choose to take over the ball in play, if possible, or he or she may choose to have the incident treated as a major malfunction.
-In the event the player takes over, he or she shall be deemed "in control" after declaring his or her intent, taking his or her position at the table, and making contact with the ball via the flippers.
-The affected player may not change his or her mind once he or she is "in control".
-Any player who plays out of turn deliberately in order to employ this rule will be disgualified.
+The affected player may choose to take over the ball in play, if possible, or they may choose to have the incident treated as a major malfunction.
+In the event the player takes over, they shall be deemed "in control" after declaring their intent, taking their position at the table, and making contact with the ball via the flippers.
+The affected player may not change their mind once they are "in control".
+Any player who plays out of turn deliberately in order to employ this rule will be disqualified.
 Any points scored when a ball is being played out of turn count.